-This is a classic South Africa dessert that is so easy to whip up and hardly warrants a recipe.
-Its something I just make without thinking.
+Peppermint pudding is a classic South African dessert that is so easy to whip up and hardly warrants a recipe.
+It’s something I just make without thinking.

 This is a recipe that you can adapt and change.
 You could add all the cream to the caramel or leave some of it to decorate the top.
 You could use more or less chocolate.

 I like to add a splash of coffee liqueur to the coffee-flavoured milk which gets sucked into the boudoir biscuits.
 This adds a delicious grown-up boozy edge to this dessert.
 The coffee adds depth of flavour to balance out the sweetness a little.

 * Tennis biscuits are coconut tea biscuits